 David and others are looking into the current process to suggest how we might standardize and document the Site Log procedure.
 The NASA team is also working to clean up the site logs for the NASA network and bring them current.
+ECP updated the group on the proposed new site log form Dave McCormick submitted for review by the CB.
+We all agreed that attaching a high significance to the approximate coordinates listed at the top of the log is inappropriate and can be misleading to the broader user community.

-Range Dependent Errors
+Range Dependent Errors (NO CHANGE)